-- Physicians may feel pressure from patients to prescribe antibiotics. - Pharmacists may be reluctant to call physicians about inappropriate antibiotics or combinations of antibiotics. - Clinicians may confuse a positive test for C. difficile with a case of C. difficile, rather than interpreting the test within the clinical context. - · Clinicians and EVS professionals may push back against hand hygiene oversight. - Patients, families and visitors may be reluctant to "call out" staff who are not appearing to follow proper precautions and cleaning. - Leadership WalkRoundsTM 45 may be perceived to be punitive and staff, patients and families may not speak out.
+- > Physicians may resist restrictions to antibiotic prescribing. - > Physicians may feel pressure from patients to prescribe antibiotics. - > Pharmacists may be reluctant to call physicians about inappropriate antibiotics or combinations of antibiotics. - > Clinicians may confuse a positive test for CDI with a case of CDI, rather than interpreting the test within the clinical context. - > Clinicians and EVS professionals may push back against hand hygiene oversight. - > Patients, families and visitors may be reluctant to "call out" staff who do not appear to be following proper precautions and cleaning. - > Leadership WalkRoundsTM 33 may be perceived to be punitive, and staff, patients and families may not speak out.